commonshost/dohnut/README.md

 ## Usage

-*Note: Support for running as secure services under systemd (Linux) and launchd (Mac OS) is coming soon.
-It technically already works but needs more documentation.
-Guides on integrating with Pi-hole coming soon.
-Also expect an easy to use desktop app.*
+*Note: Support for running as services under systemd (Linux) and launchd (Mac OS) is coming soon.
+It technically already works but needs more testing & documentation.
+Guides on integrating with Pi-hole are coming soon.
+An easy to use desktop app is also planned.*

 Launch Dohnut on your local machine to accept DNS connections and proxy them to the Commons Host DNS over HTTPS (DoH) service.